kaiyi27/tp/docs/DeveloperGuide.md

 As our features are also quite advanced, we faced many different bugs close to the end of the project ranging from functionality issues to UI inconsistencies which we had to quickly identify and fix.
 Our User Guide and Developer Guide then also added to our workload as we had to explain each feature in depth.
 However, we were able to split the workload well and pulled through.
+Adapting the undo and redo feature from AB4 helped to ease the workload a bit but still required work in order to implement with our system as well as implement testing with our features.
 <br>

 ### Achievements